Coronectomy

 When extracting lower wisdom teeth, coronectomy is a treatment option involving removing the crown of the lower wisdom tooth, whilst keeping the roots in place in healthy patients.
 This option is given to patients as an alternative to extraction when the wisdom teeth are in close association with the inferior alveolar nerve, and so used to prevent damage to the nerve which may occur during extraction.

 Advantages

 Reduces risk of neuropathy compared with full extraction.

-The risk of altered sensation is significantly lower than convention surgical removal of mandibular third molars with 8% of the cases affected temporarily and 3.6% of the cases affected permanently.

-30% of the roots will migrate post-coronectomy, erupting away from the inferior alveolar canal.
+The risk of altered sensation is significantly lower than convention surgical removal of mandibular third molars.
+Approximately 0.65% of individuals encounter postoperative deficits in the Inferior alveolar nerve (IAN) following coronectomy, a significantly lower occurrence compared to the 5.10% observed after conventional extraction procedures.
+Patients undergoing coronectomy are anticipated to experience easier recovery from IAN deficits compared to those undergoing extractions.
+Limited studies indicate a 100% recovery rate in coronectomy patients, whereas only 66% of patients undergoing extraction recover within one month.
+62.2% of the roots will migrate post-coronectomy, erupting away from the inferior alveolar canal.
 This makes extraction of the remaining roots safer.

 Disadvantages

 There is a 5% chance of failure of coronectomy, the root will become mobilized during transection.
 In 5% of the cases, follicle remnants will form deep periodontal pockets which will lead to infection.